Jean-Jacques BienaiméChairman and Chief Executive Officer, BioMarin Pharmaceutical Inc.⌃

 Mr. Alles served as Chief Executive Officer of Celgene Corporation, a global biopharmaceutical company, from March 2016 and as Chairman and Chief Executive Officer from February 2018 until its acquisition by Bristol Myers Squibb Company in November 2019.
 Prior to these roles, he served as Celgene’s President and Chief Operating Officer from August 2014 to February 2016 and as its Chief Commercial Officer and Executive Vice President, Hematology & Oncology from December 2012 to July 2014.
 Mr. Alles first joined Celgene in 2004 and served in a number of commercial management positions of increasing responsibility at the company.
 Before joining Celgene, he held senior commercial management roles at Aventis Pharmaceuticals Inc. (Rhône-Poulenc Rorer) from 1993 to 2004.
 He is currently Chairman of Turning Point Therapeutics, Inc., a public oncology company, and also serves on the boards of Antengene Corporation Limited and Syros Pharmaceuticals, Inc., both public biopharmaceutical companies.
 Mr. Alles received a bachelor’s degree from Lock Haven University of Pennsylvania and served as a Captain in the United States Marine Corps.

-Elizabeth McKee AndersonFormer Worldwide Vice President, Infectious Diseases and Vaccines, Janssen Pharmaceuticals, Inc.; Director, Bavarian Nordic A/S; Director, Insmed, Inc.; Director, Revolution Medicines, Inc.⌃
+Elizabeth McKee AndersonFormer Worldwide Vice President, Infectious Diseases and Vaccines, Janssen Pharmaceuticals, Inc.; Director, GSK; Director, Insmed, Inc.; Director, Revolution Medicines, Inc.⌃

 Elizabeth McKee Anderson joined our Board in July 2019 and serves as the Chair of the Compensation Committee.
 Ms. Anderson held various senior leadership positions at Johnson & Johnson between 2003 and her retirement in 2014.
 She most recently served as Worldwide Vice President, Infectious Disease and Vaccines for Janssen Pharmaceuticals, a Johnson & Johnson company, where she directed the commercial development of an extensive portfolio of antivirals and vaccines with responsibility for global strategic marketing, market access, and global analytics for that division.
 Prior to Johnson & Johnson, Ms. Anderson served as the Vice President and General Manager of Wyeth Lederle Vaccines from 1997 to 2002.
 She also previously worked at Rhone Poulenc Rorer and the American Red Cross.
-Ms. Anderson currently serves on the boards of Bavarian Nordic A/S, Insmed, Inc. and Revolution Medicines, Inc., public biopharmaceutical companies, and she formerly served on the board of Huntsworth PLC, a public healthcare and communications company, through December 31, 2019.
+Ms. Anderson currently serves on the boards of GlaxoSmithKline plc, Insmed, Inc. and Revolution Medicines, Inc., public biopharmaceutical companies.
+She formerly served on the boards of Bavarian Nordic A/S, from April 2017 to August 2022, and Huntsworth PLC, a public healthcare and communications company, through December 31, 2019.
 She also serves on the board of Aro Biotherapeutics Company, a private biopharmaceutical company, is a member of the Board of Trustees of the Wistar Institute, a non-profit biomedical research organization, and is the Principal of PureSight Advisory, LLC.
 She holds a B.S. in Engineering from Rutgers University and an M.B.A. from Loyola University Maryland.

 Willard H. Dere, M.D.Professor of Internal Medicine, B. Lue and Hope S. Bettilyon Presidential Endowed Chair in Internal Medicine for Diabetes Research, Executive Director of Personalized Health, and Co-Principal Investigator of the Center for Clinical & Translational Science at the University of Utah Health Sciences Center⌃